-- 1. The requirement of a sufficient proficiency in the Dutch language as referred to in Article 6.1, paragraph 2 is met if one of the following diplomas/certificates has been obtained: - State examination Dutch as a second language program II; - Certificate Dutch as a foreign language with the Profile Academic Language Proficiency (PAT) or the Profile Language Proficiency in Higher Education (PTHO); - Zeugnis der allgemeinen Hochschulreife on the condition that the subject Dutch is taken up to and including the final examination year (usually year 12); - Diploma van Secundair Onderwijs, program Algemeen Secundair Onderwijs; - Tilburg University institutional exam for German speakers. - 2.
+- 1. The requirement of a sufficient proficiency in the Dutch language as referred to in Article 6.1, paragraph 2 is met if one of the following diplomas/certificates has been obtained: - State examination Dutch as a second language program II; - Certificate Dutch as a foreign language with the Profile Language proficiency Higher Education (Educatief Startbekwaam (CNaVT-ES)) or the Profile Academic and Professional Language Proficiency (Educatief Professioneel (CNaVT-EP)); - Zeugnis der allgemeinen Hochschulreife on the condition that the subject Dutch is taken up to and including the final examination year (usually year 12); - Diploma van Secundair Onderwijs, program Algemeen Secundair Onderwijs; - 2.
 The requirement of a sufficient command of the Dutch language-as referred to in Article 6.2-will be met if the student has passed a Dutch language proficiency test with sufficient results to be determined by the Examination Board.